Why is parameter averaging beneficial in SGD? An objective smoothing perspective: CONVERGENCE ANALYSIS

-\citet{izmailov2018averaging} empirically demonstrated that averaged SGD converges to a flat region and achieves better generalization even when SGD oscillates with a relatively large step size.
-We theoretically attribute this phenomenon to that the averaged SGD can get closer to $v_*$ than SGD using the same step size under certain settings.
-In other words, parameter averaging can improve the bias-optimization tradeoff and bring out the implicit bias more effectively.
-In the averaged SGD, we run SGD (\ref{eq:sgd}) and take the average as follows:
+\citet{izmailov2018averaging} empirically demonstrated that averaged SGD converges to a flat region and achieves superior generalization when using a relatively large step size such that SGD oscillates.
+We theoretically explain this phenomenon by showing that the averaged SGD can get closer to $v_*$ than SGD using the same step size under certain settings.
+In the averaged SGD, we run SGD (\ref{eq:sgd}) and take the average as follows: $\overline{w}_{T+1} = \frac{1}{T+1}\sum_{t=1}^{T+1} w_t$.